briangonzalez/jquery.pep.js/README.md

     // +/- this number to modify the springiness of the object as your release it
     velocityMultiplier:     1.9,

-   // in some cases, we don't want to prevent the default on our Pep object, your call
+    // in some cases, we don't want to prevent the default mousedown/touchstart on our Pep object, your call
     shouldPreventDefault:   true,

+    // set to false to stop drag events from bubbling up through the DOM tree
+    allowDragEventPropagation:      true,

     // space delimited set of events which programmatically cause the object to stop
     stopEvents:             '',